MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L06_Relationships.md

 In this practice lab, you will be modifying the properties of existing relationships, and creating new relationships, and creating rollup columns.

+You will also export your customizations from the solution and import them into another environment.

 ## Exercise 1 – Change relationship behaviors

 In this exercise, you will be modifying the cascade relationships for the project table.
 The region to project relationship will be changed to referential, restricted and the project to milestone relationship will be changed to custom.